SimulaVR/Simula/README.md

 **Contributors:** We're looking for open-source contributors.
 If you're interested in using Haskell to (cleanly) bring VR and Linux together, but don't have an HTC Vive, PM or email me at georgewsinger@gmail.com.

+## Donations

+If you're interested in a future where Linux and VR co-exist, you can donate to the following crypto addresses:

+**Bitcoin.** 17YLp6kJswxa8gGKwXqLrNtnM9Fgye6dfQ
+**Ethereum.** 0x373227b43Fe1eFe8da9d30ED1Ee45E7488F6cab3

+Donations to the project pay for the following expenses:

+**Project Expenses.**
+  - Part-time developers (x 1)
+  - Vive donations to contributors (x 3)